 [Update: Fortnite has only just seen the release of its competitive eSports mode, but that's not the only update landing this week.
 Season 5 of the battle royale shooter has just launched, bringing with it sweeping changes to the map, as well as some new options for travelling around.
 Read on for all the details.]

 There hasn't been a gaming phenomenon like Fortnite Battle Royale for some time.
 Huge gunfights spread out over a giant map, it's attracting millions of players across the globe.

-Available for free on PC, Xbox One and PS4, Fortnite Battle Royale supports up to 100 players at a time in a game, either playing as individuals or in squads of up to four.
+Available for free on PC, Xbox One, PS4, Nintendo Switch and iOS Fortnite Battle Royale supports up to 100 players at a time in a game, either playing as individuals or in squads of up to four.
 When starting up, you're thrown onto an island with no weapons or armor and you must scavenge for supplies and fight for your life to be the last man or squad standing at the end of the game.

 Like most Battle Royale games, Fortnite is split into matches of varying length with a map that shrinks as the match progresses, forcing players closer together.

 Epic Games actively works on Fortnite Battle Royale, making regular changes through patches and updates.
 Here you'll be able to find the latest changes to the game.

 What's the latest Fortnite update?
 Season 5

 Hot on the heels of the Fortnite Playgrounds mode and the launch of the game's big-money eSports tournament comes another massive update in the shape Fortnite Season 5.